bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter2.md

 export ARCH=arm
 ```

-Check the toolchain is correct using below command.You have setup correct environment on current SHELL when you get version infomation.If you want it always available, you need to modify your shell config file.
+Check if the toolchain is correct using below command.You have setup correct environment on current SHELL when you get version infomation.If you want it always available, you need to modify your shell config file.

 ```
 $ arm-linux-gnueabihf-gcc --version